Master of Philosophy - Science

 Step 3 – Find a prospective supervisor

-Before submitting an application, you must have the written support of a nominated academic supervisor.
-If you have not already received written support from an academic supervisor, you must obtain this by emailing the appropriate School the following documents and information:
+Before submitting an application, you must have the written support of an academic supervisor.
+Obtain this by emailing the appropriate School the following documents and information:

 - All higher education transcripts

-- Brief summary of intended area of research
+- A brief summary of your intended area of research

 Each School will then ascertain if there is an academic available to supervise your study and contact you accordingly.